ruuda/blog/posts/build-system-insights.md

 [Bazel][bazel] to fine-grained build targets.
 [Stack][stack] realised that dependencies could be shared across repositories.
 [Goma][goma] caches build artefacts based on hashes of input files and the exact compile command.
+Treating build steps as pure functions makes caching a breeze.

 The major caveat is that it is difficult to capture *all* input to a build step.
 Many toolchains implicitly capture state from the environment,